Lithraea caustica: Toxicology

 The leaves and branches of litre induces severe dermatitis after contact with human skin.
 The dermatitis characterized by swelling and itching in some people.
 The allergenic agent of litre is 3–pentadecyl (10–enyl) catechol (litreol), an urushiol similar in structure to the allergens from poison oak and poison ivy.

 Ecology

 Litre grows in matorral climates (i.e., areas with similar climates to the southern Mediterranean); its range in Central Chile is the broadest of any matorral shrub in the region.
 It has been found to increase in abundance in response to grazing.

 The plant propagates through the dispersal of seedlings.
-Instrumental in this dispersal are both birds (Turdus falklandii, Mimus thenca, Phytotoma rara) and foxes (Pseudalopex spp.)
+Instrumental in this dispersal are both birds (Turdus falcklandii, Mimus thenca, Phytotoma rara) and foxes (Pseudalopex spp.)

 It is drought resistant, due to its deep and extensive root system.

 Probably due to its toxicity, litre is one of the least disturbed plants in its habitats.
 The plant and its surrounding soil have been found to be home to 29 families, 57 genera and 69 species of beetles.